Kailin4/3DReconstruction/README.md

 Match.py contains the class to store the relationship between a single 2D feature with multiple views and its associated 3D representations.

+The images are in a submodule, run git submodule update --remote --init.